 Bylaw Notice Ticketing and Dispute Adjudication System

 Effective April 1, 2015, the Thompson-Nicola Regional District (TNRD) will implement a new system for disputing bylaw violations such as Building, Noise offenses and Property Maintenance violations.
-The new system, called the Bylaw Notice Dispute Adjudication System (BNDAS), regulated by Notice Enforcement Bylaw No. 2500, 2015, will replace the former Municipal Ticketing Information (MTI) system, allowing bylaw ticket disputes to go through an independent adjudicator, rather than through the Provincial Court system.
+The new system, called the Bylaw Notice Dispute Adjudication System (BNDAS), regulated by Notice Enforcement Bylaw No. 2500, 2015 and Notice Enforcement Amendment Bylaw 2623, 2017, will replace the former Municipal Ticketing Information (MTI) system, allowing bylaw ticket disputes to go through an independent adjudicator, rather than through the Provincial Court system.

 The system is established under the Local Government Bylaw Notice Enforcement Act and is intended to resolve disputes in a simple, cost-effective manner.
 The new Bylaw Dispute Adjudication System will improve efficiency in the areas of dispute resolution and fine collection by delivering a streamlined process to the public.

 For an overview of the Bylaw Notice Ticket Dispute Adjudication System, refer to the Quick Fact Sheet.

 Why use the new Bylaw Notice Ticket Adjudication System?

 - Simplifies and expedites the dispute processes by removing minor bylaw violations from the Provincial court system;